mr-georgebaker/bachelorthesis/README.md

 # Bachelor thesis

 This repository contains the code for my bachelor thesis in physics at the University of Vienna about molecular dynamics based on the langevin equation.
+The detailed progress can be found here: [progress.pdf](progress.pdf)

 <h3>Milestones</h3>